tpltnt/SimpleCV/README.markdown

 <a id="windows"></a>
 ### Windows 7/Vista
+**warning: This section is out of date (e.g. due to current use of Python 3 and Pillow).
+If you can, please check and update.**

 If you want a streamlined install which gives you all the dependencies, we recommend using the Windows Superpack, available at <http://www.simplecv.org/download/>